 Brene Brown says, “Perfectionism is not the same as striving to be your best.
 Perfectionism is the belief that if we live perfect, look perfect, and act perfect, we can minimize or avoid the pain of blame, judgment, and shame.”

 Perfectionism prevents us from true confidence because we aren’t willing to show up and genuinely put in our best effort.
 Instead, we’re constantly in defense mode.
 We are so afraid of being judged that we create a false protective shield that stands between us and others.

 If you struggle with perfectionism, you aren’t alone!
-Get help to work through your fears so that you can move forward and embrace real self-worth and confidence.
+Get help to work through your fears so that you can move forward, build self-confidence, and embrace real self-worth.